 Step 2: Design the Routine

-Your creative energy is a finite resource.
-Don’t waste it each day deciding when or where you’ll do your work.
-Automate that decision by blocking out dedicated time on your calendar.
-It can be 30 minutes in the morning or an hour after dinner.
-The exact time doesn’t matter as much as the consistency.
+Your creative energy is finite.
+Don’t waste it each day deciding when you’ll do your work.
+Block out dedicated time on your calendar — 30 minutes in the morning, an hour after dinner.
+The exact time matters less than the consistency.
+This routine trains your brain: when that time block arrives, your mind knows it’s time to create.

 Step 3: Deliver the Work